Misteryo sa Tuwa: Plot

-Meanwhile, the trio still has no idea what they will do with the money they got from the recovered briefcase but Jamin is worried about Castro due to the said thing.
-While the personnel is leaving for Manila, Castro tells Mayor Valle about the briefcase and the latter makes a deal with him.
-Castro agrees with the deal and admits to him that he was fed up living in the camp.
-With the worry about the rumors, Mesiong said that the money now belongs to the trio themselves and he would threaten to kill them if someone wanted to take back the money they got from the briefcase.
+Meanwhile, the trio still has no idea what they will do with the money they got from the recovered briefcase, but Jamin is worried about Castro due to the said thing.
+While the personnel is leaving for Manila, Castro tells Mayor Valle about the briefcase, and the latter makes a deal with him.
+Castro agrees to the deal and admits to him that he was fed up with living in the camp.
+Worried about the rumors, Mesiong said that the money now belonged to the trio themselves, and he would threaten to kill them if someone wanted to take back the money they got from the briefcase.

-At the town's center or "poblacion", the townsfolk gathered together at the Anti-Rat Campaign and Mayor Valle was present at the event.
-As the town secretary began to talk, Mayor Valle began creating a plan to take back the briefcase with Santos, who had second thoughts about the plan he would do.
-On the following day, Mayor Valle returns to the camp and talks with the other men, especially Castro about the plan privately.
-Moments later, Ponsoy, Mesiong, Jamin, and the rest of the loggers return home but at night, things get even worse.
+At the town's center, or "poblacion", the townsfolk gathered together at the Anti-Rat Campaign, and Mayor Valle was present at the event.
+As the town secretary began to talk, Mayor Valle began creating a plan to take back the briefcase with Santos, who had second thoughts about the plan he had created.
+On the following day, Mayor Valle returns to the camp and talks with the other men, especially Castro, about the plan privately.
+Moments later, Ponsoy, Mesiong, Jamin, and the rest of the loggers return home, but at night, things get even worse.
 A group of men, whose heads were covered with bayong, began terrorizing the village, kidnapping the trio one by one, and when Didong came to check at Mesiong's house, he was shot to death, leading to the panic of the villagers and soldiers.
-After Santos informed the success to Mayor Valle and started to regret it, the latter told the former that there would be no back-outs in the mission.
-The following morning, Mayor Valle arrives at the camp furious and asks Captain Salgado where Castro is.
+After Santos informed Mayor Valle of the success and started to regret it, the latter told the former that there would be no back-outs in the mission.
+The following morning, Mayor Valle furiously arrived at the camp and asked Captain Salgado where Castro was.

-Within the mountains, the trio was tied up and held hostage by the men led by Castro, whom Captain Salgado noticed his unusual behavior in the previous days.
-Ponsoy, Mesiong, and Jamin were given torture and interrogation by Castro one by one and he asked where is the briefcase.
-On the day of Didong's funeral, a group of Hukbalahap arrived in the village but they told them that they were not involved in the crime of kidnapping the trio and Didong's death.
+Within the mountains, the trio was tied up and held hostage by the men led by Castro, whom Captain Salgado had noticed had shown unusual behavior in the previous days.
+Ponsoy, Mesiong, and Jamin were tortured and interrogated by Castro one by one, and he asked where the briefcase was.
+On the day of Didong's funeral, a group of Hukbalahap arrived in the village, but they told them that they were not involved in the crime of kidnapping the trio and Didong's death.
 Later on, the trio continued to be tortured one by one while their whole bodies (except their heads) were buried in the ground until the captors decided to kidnap Jamin's lover, Ising.
-At the village, Pinang and Ada begin to realize and suspect that Castro was involved in the kidnapping of their husbands while the latter also realizes that Mayor Valle is a liar and untrustable.
+In the village, Pinang and Ada begin to realize and suspect that Castro was involved in the kidnapping of their husbands, while the latter also realizes that Mayor Valle is a liar and untrustable.